redhat-developer/app-services-cli/CONTRIBUTING.md

 #### `make docs/generate`

-After running the command, the documentation should be updated.
+After running the command, the documentation should be updated with the command using markdown and then transformed to ascidocs

 ## Best practices